-Graduate students are permitted to take 3 graduate credits per 8 week term or 7 per 16 week term.
-Students wishing to take additional credits, must have a minimum GPA of 3.5 and receive approval from the Associate Dean via their advisor.
+Graduate SPS students are permitted to take 3 graduate credits per 8-week term or 6 per 16-week term.
+Students wishing to take additional credits, must have a minimum GPA of 3.5 and receive approval from the Dean via their advisor.

-Leave of Absence (Academic) A leave of absence (LOA) is defined as an approved break in attendance longer than 29 consecutive days and not to exceed three consecutive terms (refer to the SPS calendar for term dates).
+Leave of Absence (Academic) A leave of absence (LOA) is defined as an approved break in attendance longer than 29 consecutive days and not to exceed one year (refer to the SPS calendar for term dates).
 All LOA requests must be approved by the student's Program Advisor.
-If the student fails to return after the 3rd consecutive term, then the student will be administratively withdrawn and must follow the readmit policy to return.
+If the student fails to return after one year, then the student will be administratively withdrawn and must follow the readmit policy to return.